GreenRiver

 GreenRiver was an American restaurant and cocktail bar located in the Streeterville neighborhood of Chicago, Illinois.
 It was a collaborative effort between Danny Meyer's Union Square Hospitality Group and hospitality group Best Bar in the World.
 The partnership also produced a smaller bar, Annex.
 The restaurant highlighted the Irish experience in Chicago, with cocktails named for famous Irish citizens, including Mary Harris Jones and Edward O'Hare.
+It opened in September 2015 on the 18th floor of 259 East Erie Street.

-Despite early success and the receipt of a Michelin Star in both 2017 and 2018, the restaurant closed in early 2018.
+GreenRiver received a Michelin Star in the 2017 Guide and retained it for the 2018 Guide.
+It closed after service on January 24, 2018.